The Bankrate promise

-If you really want to maximize every dollar with your cards’ bonus categories, you can look up merchant codes ahead of time to determine how your bank codes them.
+If you really want to maximize every dollar with your cards’ bonus categories, you can look up merchant codes ahead of time to determine how your credit card processor codes them.
 This can be lucrative if you’re paying a significant amount for a boutique hotel or tour operator and are unsure whether it will be coded as a travel purchase.
-If your Amex card doesn’t code the purchase as travel, but your Visa does, you know which card to use.
+If your Amex card doesn’t code the purchase as travel but your Visa does, you know which card to use.

 Use a flat-rate rewards card

 Even if you’re unable to maximize bonus categories while abroad, you can still earn your card’s flat rewards rate.